Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Introduction

+In this work, we find that the latent space can possess properties that inhibit aleatoric uncertainty quantification.
+Specifically, the learned latent space variances are significantly sparse.
+This under-utilization of the latent space can indicate that a substantial amount of information from the posterior is simply ignored.
+As a consequence, the inhomogeneous latent variance distribution causes the network to be ill-conditioned, resulting in inefficient and unstable gradient descent updates.
+While this issue is a general concern, its significance within medical settings is particularly pronounced, as underscored by clinical research~\cite{doi1999computer,watadani2013interobserver,rosenkrantz2013comparison,joskowicz2019inter,schaekermann2019understanding,becker2019variability,fu2020retrospective}

+In our experiments, we address this challenge by maximizing the mutual information between the segmentation masks and latent space.
+This enables the introduction of a new model, the Sinkhorn PU-Net (SPU-Net), which training objective also uses entropy-regularized Sinkhorn Divergence.
+Both mutual information maximization and entropy regularization encourage homogeneity in the latent-density singular values, which causes the decoder to be better conditioned and leading to more effective gradient-descent optimization.
+As such, the encapsulation of the inter-observer variability is significantly improved.
+To summarize, the contributions of this work are: \begin{itemize}[noitemsep] \item Providing detailed insights into the effect of singular values on the quantification of aleatoric uncertainty with conditional latent density models. \item Introducing a new training methodology that significantly improves (up to 11\%) upon preceding latent variable models for probabilistic segmentation. \end{itemize}

 The remainder of this paper is structured as follows.
-First, we present various theoretical frameworks, which includes the Variational Autoencoder, Probabilistic U-Net and Optimal Transport in Section~\ref{sec:theory}.
-Consequently, the OT problem is phrased in the context of probabilistic segmentation.
-Additionally, training and evaluation of the SPU-Net is introduced in Section~\ref{sec:methods}.
-Quantitative and qualitative results are shown in Section~\ref{sec:results}.
-Limitations of our work are discussed in Section~\ref{sec:limitation} and finally, conclusions are drawn in Section~\ref{sec:conclusion}.
+First, we present various theoretical frameworks in Section~\ref{sec:theory}.
+These sections serve as a foundation for our proposed methodology in Section~\ref{sec:methods}.
+Then, quantitative and qualitative results of the conducted experiments are presented and discussed in Section~\ref{sec:results}.
+Limitations of our work are mentioned in Section~\ref{sec:limitation} and finally, conclusions are drawn in Section~\ref{sec:conclusion}.